Currency strength With Alerts Cross Indicator

 FOR BUY ENTRY:-

-1. First option – Cross one line from others line and Generate same time Alert on the bottom.
+1. First option – Cross one line from other line and Generate the same time Alert on the bottom.

 2. Second option – At the bottom, one line becomes crooked(In Buy direction)

-3. Two confirmation found and take Instant Buy entry.
+3. Two confirmations found and take Instant Buy entry.

 For Example M15 time frame chart :-

-Current market ‘light chocolate color’ line became crooked(In Up direction).
-This is M15 time frame buy entry confirmation.
+The current market ‘light chocolate color’ line became crooked(In Up direction).
+This is the M15 time frame buy entry confirmation.

 ‘light chocolate color’ line is all AUD pairs.
-If ‘light chocolate color’ line in bottom and became crooked.
-It means All AUD Currency pairs is very Strong Buying/selling position then which AUD pairs will you buy and sell ?
+If ‘light chocolate color’ line in the bottom and became crooked.
+It means All AUD Currency pairs are a very Strong Buying/selling position then which AUD pairs will you buy and sell ?

 You will Buy :- AUDUSD, AUDCAD, AUDCHF, AUDJPY, AUDNZD And You will Sell :- EURAUD, GBPAUD, XAUAUD

 Use the currency strength Indicator and pair the strongest currency with the weakest one — so you get a strong trending market.
 For example, look at the currency strength Indicator right side above… You can see GBP is the weakest and JPY is the strongest.
 And when paired together, you get GBP/JPY which is in a strong downtrend.